tarwn/lessthandot-hugo/blogs/content/posts/2011-05-06-match-your-defaults-with-your.md

 See that, the table with the same default as in the trigger is using a lot less data?

-Now let&#8217;s see how bad the fragmentation is.
+Now let's see how bad the fragmentation is.
 Here is the 2005 and up version

 sql
 SELECT